HazbiZubaii/news2voice3/README.md

 POST /api/comparative_analysis: Performs comparative sentiment analysis between the fetched news articles.

 POST /api/tts: Converts the summarized content into speech using gTTS and returns a playable audio file.

-## Assumptions & Limitations
-The scraper only fetches news from non-JS web pages that can be parsed using BeautifulSoup.

-The sentiment analysis is performed on the content and title only; multimedia content such as images and videos are not considered.

-Hindi translation is limited to the title of the article.

-The number of fetched articles might vary depending on the availability of news.

-## Deployment
-The application is deployed on Hugging Face Spaces for testing.
-You can access it via the following link: Hugging Face Deployment Link
-## Conclusion
-This project provides an interactive tool to fetch, summarize, analyze, and voice company news articles.
-By using NLP techniques, sentiment analysis, and TTS in Hindi, the app makes news consumption more accessible and engaging.

-## License
-This project is open-source and available under the MIT License.